 |Kotlin Heroes: Episode 6|

-Print one integer — the maximum number of mages that can get to safety.
+For each test case, print one integer — the maximum number of operations you can apply.

 3 12 2 (()())((())) 6 3 ()()() 8 1 (((())))